eldoy/sirloin/README.md

 ### HTTP SERVER
 Supported request methods are GET, POST, PUT, DELETE and PATCH.
 The response and request parameters are standard Node.js HTTP server Incoming and Outgoing message instances.

+The router is just based on string matching to make it really fast.
 ```javascript
 const Sirloin = require('sirloin')